Geetha P. Bansal, PhD

 - NIH - Small Business Innovation Research Grant Phase I - (Funded to begin 1st quarter 1995).
 Lyme Disease Vaccine Using Gonococcal Blebs (co-investigator)

-- NIH - Small Business Innovation Research Grant Phase I - Immunogenicity of an in vivo expressed protein of Borrelia burgdorferi (Principal Investigator) – submitted (left this position soon after)
+- NIH - Small Business Innovation Research Grant Phase I - Immunogenicity of an in vivo expressed protein of Borrelia burgdorferi (co-investigator)

 - 2011-present: Academic Editor for PLoS One